jldroid25/circleci-pipeline/README.md

 # circleci-pipeline

-Setting up a pipeline using Circleci Cloud based SAAS.
+### Setting up a pipeline using Circleci Cloud based SAAS.
+Building a continuous integration .